 What Canned Goods Are the Best for You?

-If you’re looking for a canned food grocery list that rises above the rest, look no further!
-Some of these foods even offer more vitamins and lower sodium content that can make for a nutrient-rich meal.
+If you’re looking for canned foods to add to you grocery list, look no further!
+Some of these foods even offer vitamins and nutrients that can make for a balanced meal.

 - Canned Spinach – It’s often hard to finish all the spinach in the bag, and that’s where canned food is great.
 In fact, canned spinach has even more vitamin C than the fresh stuff.
 Share your spinach recipes on your favorite family app!

 - Black Beans – If you get the low sodium version, there are few foods that offer the health benefits that beans do.
-For a bean with 6 grams each of fiber and protein, try 365 Everyday Value.
+With 6 grams each of fiber and protein per serving, it’ll be sure to be a delicious addition to many recipes!

 - Spicy Chili – This product is from Amy’s, but you can choose almost any product from their line-up for a premium canned food.
 They feature a variety of low sodium options of your favorite soups and stews!